Compare Trade School

 In New Jersey, patient care technicians often need CNA certification before employment in certain facilities, according to the New Jersey Department of Health.

-Certification and Licensing in New Jersey
+Certification and licensing in New Jersey

 Unlike registered nurses, patient care technicians in New Jersey are not licensed by the state.
 However, most employers require certain certifications: